 A currently unemployed individual is infinitely lived, risk neutral, and has a discount factor $\beta = \frac{1}{1+r}$.
 Each period the individual receives one job offer which he/she can accept or reject.
 If a job is accepted it starts at the beginning of next period and lasts forever.
 There is no "on-the-job search".
 (We'll address that in the next model).
 Wages offers are drawn from a distribution F(w) with p.d.f. f(w).
 An individual who works at wage w has a flow utility of w - so we are implicitly normalizing the cost of work as 0.
-An unemployed individual receives a (flow) benefit b and has a flow utility of $b-\nu$.
-So ν is the relative cost of search, which will be positive if search is less onerous than working.
-Let V denote the value of an optimal plan from the current period forward, assuming the individual is unemployed at the beginning of the period.
+An unemployed individual receives a (flow) benefit b and has a flow utility of $b - \nu$.
+So ν is the relative cost of search, which will be negative if search is less onerous than working.
+Let V denote the value of an optimal plan from the current period.
 Clearly V does not depend on time (i.e., we have a stationary value function).
 Moreover, if an individual with a value V is offered a wage with then he/she should accept it.
 This means we can set up a simple Bellman equation:

-$$d.p.v.$$ of job = $\frac{w}{1-\beta} > V$
+$$d.p.v.$$ of job $= \frac{w}{1-\beta} > V$